xrg/openerp-client-web/README.txt

     Locate the `config/app.cfg` in the installed `eTiny! egg`, and make appropriate changes, especially:

+    [tinyerp]
-    tiny.server = "localhost"
+    server = "localhost"
-    tiny.port = 8070
+    port = 8070
-    tiny.protocol = "socket"
+    protocol = "socket"

     where:

-    tiny.server is the Tiny ERP server host... tiny.port is the Tiny ERP server port... tiny.protocol is the protocol to be used (socket, http or https)
+    server is the Tiny ERP server host... port is the Tiny ERP server port... protocol is the protocol to be used (socket, http or https)

 If everything is installed properly, start the eTiny!
 HTTP server running the `start-tinyerp.py` script from the command line.